reborg/parallel/README.md

 `p/xrf` makes sure that stateful transducer state is allocated at each chunk instead of each thread (the "chunk" is the portion of the initial collection that is not subject to any further splitting).
 This is a drastic departure from the semantic of the same transducers when used sequentially on the whole input.
 The first practical implication is that operations like `take`, `drop`, `partition` etc. are isolated in their own chunk and don't see each other state (for example, `(drop 1)` would remove the first element from each chunk, not just the first element from the whole input).
 The second consequence is that the result is now dependent (consistently) on the number of chunks.

-To enable easier design of parallel algorithms, you can pass `p/fold` a number "n" of desired chunks for the parallel computation (n has to be a power of 2 and it defaults to 32 by default).
-Note the difference: with `(r/fold)` the computation is chunk-size driven by "n", the desired chunk size (default to 512).
-With `(p/fold)` the computation is chunk-number driven by "n" the number of desired chunks to compute in parallel:
+To enable easier design of parallel algorithms, you can pass `p/fold` a number "n" of desired chunks for the parallel computation (n has to be a power of 2 and it defaults to 32 by default). **Note the difference: with `(r/fold)` the computation is chunk-size driven by "n", the desired chunk size (default to 512).
+With `(p/fold)` the computation is chunk-number driven by "n" the number of desired chunks to compute in parallel**:

 ```clojure
 (p/fold 4 + (p/xrf + (map inc) (drop 1) (filter odd?)) v)